-The course focuses on hydro-electric generators.
+The course focuses on hydro-electric generator windings.
 Although much of the discussion relates to synchronous machines rated greater than 10MVA and 6.9kV the principles apply equally to generators of all sizes down to 4kV.
 Discussion will concentrate on stators (frames, windings and laminated cores), rotors (windings, rims and spiders), as well as brackets, bearings and cooling.
-The course is presented from an end user perspective, rather than that of a machine designer.

 WHO SHOULD ATTEND?

 This course is directed at engineering and maintenance personnel responsible for the purchase, installation, maintenance, testing and repair of hydrogenerators.